-> IF YOU HAVE RECEIVED A DEGREE FROM AN INSTITUTION OUTSIDE OF THE UNITED STATES OR CANADA AND ARE REQUIRED TO COMPLETE DEGREE VERIFICATION, PLEASE READ THE FOLLOWING INSTRUCTIONS:
+IF YOU HAVE RECEIVED A DEGREE FROM AN INSTITUTION OUTSIDE OF THE UNITED STATES AND ARE REQUIRED TO COMPLETE DEGREE VERIFICATION, PLEASE READ THE FOLLOWING INSTRUCTIONS:

-> - Students whose admission is conditional on having their previous degree(s) verified will have an “Activity Restriction Warning,” identified as an ADM40 or RNR40, placed on their records.
+- Students whose admission is conditional on having their previous degree(s) verified will have an “Activity Restriction Warning,” identified as an ADM40 or RNR40, placed on their records.
 Failure to complete the verification process in the allotted time may result in delayed or canceled registration and late fees.
 Your previous degree(s) must be verified before your graduate degree can be awarded.

 - This requirement is separate from, and in addition to, the credential review conducted for admission.
 Therefore, you may be required to submit another set of credentials in addition to the materials submitted with your application for admission.

 - Most students will have to satisfy this requirement before the end of their first term at USC.

 - Verification of international prior degrees requires a, “Certification of Studies for USC” from the International Education Research Foundation (www.ierf.org/usc).
 International prior degree verification is not offered on campus.
 Please review the information on the www.ierf.org/usc website for details regarding their required documents and fees.

 The Degree Progress office recognizes the International Education Research Foundation (IERF) as a provider of verifications of prior international degrees.
 Details about their services, including application forms, fees, and required documents are available at www.ierf.org/usc.